Microsoft Flight Simulator 2002: Alterations due to September 11 attacks

-Microsoft removed World Trade Center (1973–2001) scenery from the game shortly before release due to the September 11 attacks.
+Microsoft removed the scenery of the original World Trade Center from the game to respect the victims of the September 11 attacks shortly before it was released.

 Reception

 Sales

 In the United States, Flight Simulator 2002 debuted at #12 on NPD Intelect's computer game sales rankings for October 2001, at an average retail price of $70.
 It was absent from the top 20 by November.
 By the end of 2001, the game's domestic sales totaled 130,954 units, for revenues of $9 million.
 Internationally, the game received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 Reviews and awards

-Flight Simulator 2002 won PC Gamer US's 2001 "Best Simulation" and the Academy of Interactive Arts & Sciences "Computer Simulation Game of the Year" awards.
+Flight Simulator 2002 won PC Gamer US's 2001 "Best Simulation" and the Academy of Interactive Arts & Sciences' "PC Simulation" awards.
 The former publication's editors wrote that the game "narrowly prevailed" against IL-2 Sturmovik, and commented that its winning despite having no "guns, missiles or explosive pyrotechnic effects of any kind is remarkable testimony of the bleeding-edge quality of Microsoft's benchmark product."
 Computer Games Magazine, The Electric Playground and Computer Gaming World all nominated Flight Simulator 2002 as the top simulation of 2001, but these awards went instead to IL-2 Sturmovik.
 Computer Gaming World's editors called Flight Simulator 2002 "an excellent iteration of the esteemed series," and a game that "took on the daunting task of increasing the detail level of the entire world at least a hundredfold."